ChristianSchueler/pissed-off/README.md

 - count coins, measure load
 - INSERT_COIN: when coins reach price for a defined duration AND load = empty cup:
+  - set drink size based on donation (hint: does only work if donating first, then placing cup)
   - switch on peristaltic pump
   - state -> DISPENSING
 - DISPENSING: